rafpereira94-ctrl/RPAChallenge-UiPath/README.md

 This automation will:
 - Download the Excel input file available at https://rpachallenge.com
-- Read and process through the table data
+- Read and process the table data
 - For each row:
    - Dynamically identify and populate the form fields present on the website
    - Submit the transaction